Is Solar Worth It?

 And as for signing up – it couldn’t be easier!
-You can sign up in just two minutes, and when you do, we buy more clean energy on your behalf.
+You can sign up in just a few minutes, and when you do, we buy more clean energy on your behalf.
 This increases the demand and the amount of clean energy on the grid.
 With more clean energy on the grid, we’re reducing our reliance on fossil fuels and our contribution to climate change.
-To find out more about our unlimited energy membership, click here.
+To find out more about our clean energy membership, click here.

 Don't worry about climate change— do something about it.

 Our clean energy plans are the easiest way to reduce your home's carbon footprint.Switch to clean energy